vsbabu/cronicle/README.md

 * Build like `gradle buildDistZip`
 * Distribution is in `build/distributions`
-  * Note that those tar/zip can be exploded and rsync'ed to your installation host to save bandwidth on changes
-* Take `sample/application.properties in the distribution to root of your installation and edit it
+* Take `sample/application.properties` in the distribution to root of your installation and edit it.
+Default DB is h2; if you want to change to mysql or postgres, change `build.gradle` to add dependencies and to edit property file with correct connect strings and credentials.
 * Run `bin/cronicle`

 ## Usage